YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 `ocanren_term'` and `ctyp`.
 The entries are syntactic categories some of which are predefined and are to be extended by the EXTEND statement (like `expr` and `ctyp`), and others are  locally defined.
 The global indicator declares all and only predefined syntactic categories within the extend-body.

-Predefined syntactic categories are provided by the Camlp5 module _Pcaml_ that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser,  representing the standard syntax of Ocaml.
+Predefined syntactic categories are provided by the Camlp5 module _Pcaml_ that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37) by the formula parser.